juhyunohh/FlexTravelBench/README.md

 ```
 ---

-# config/test.yaml
+# Other settings

-- The `history` option:
+You can adjust the evaluation mode by setting the history option in the `.config/test.yaml` file:
-  - `1` keeps track of all previous logs interactively.
+  - `1`: keeps track of all previous logs interactively.
-  - `0` summarizes instead of storing the full log.
+  - `0`: provides a summary of history instead of storing the full log.

 # Citation